OB7-IRD/akado-shiny-apps/README.md

 Configuring the secure connection to AkadoR.
 A default database is created when the secure connection is activated for the first time.
-The database includes a user `shiny` with the password `azerty` and an administrator `shinymanager` with the password `12345`.
+The database includes a user `shiny` with the password `azerty`, user type `logbook` and an administrator `shinymanager` with the password `12345`, user type `all`.
 These credentials must be changed immediately !
 Which can be done directly within the application by logging in as the administrator.

 ``` yml
 start_AkadoR_configuration :